 - Guidance and Recognition to longer term residents already pursuing stewardship goals

 HAT staff will conduct a land care visit.
 Here, we take note of your hopes, needs, questions and concerns as well as provide our own understandings.

-HAT staff will develop a land care prescription, which outlines what was gone over during the visit.
-The prescription provides you with both our own recommendations as well as a multitude of resources that will help to guide your future of land care.
+HAT staff will develop a land care prescription, which outlines what would have been discussed during the visit.
+The prescription provides you with both our own recommendations as well as a multitude of resources that will help guide you further on land care.